gasparesganga/gasparesganga.com/_posts/2015-02-15-jquery-loading-overlay-release.md

 layout      : post
-title       : jQuery LoadingOverlay release description : First public release tags        : [Javascript, jQuery, Plugin]
+title       : jQuery LoadingOverlay release description : First public release tags        : [Releases, Javascript, jQuery, Plugin]
 ---

 A simple and powerful Loading Overlay which can be used over the **whole page** or over **single DOM elements**.